GaviTSRA/dfrs/syntax.md

 # Expressions
 Every event, function or process contains a list of expressions.
 ## Actions
-Actions have multiple types, determined by their block: player, entity, game, variable and control.
+Actions have multiple types, determined by their block: player, entity, game, variable, control and select.
 The general syntax is the character for one of the categories, followed by the actions name and arguments:
 ```
 p.sendMessage("Test");